 Disaster research response (DR2) provides a framework for conducting time-critical human health research in the context of emergency and disaster situations This Summit will serve as an introduction of the concept of DR2 and an exploration by stakeholders across North Carolina, drawing on the broad community of environmental health, biomedicine, information technology, and health systems researchers, community advocates, policy makers, and others.
 The Summit will also highlight tools and best practices for engaging with the most vulnerable, including environmental justice communities.

 - Foster increased understanding of the importance of rapid data collection and research in response to disasters by a wide audience of stakeholders, including impacted communities.

-- Identify strategies and platforms to facilitate relationships and knowledge sharing between local, state, federal, academic, and community stakeholders.
+- Identify strategies and platforms to facilitate relationships and knowledge sharing between government, academic, health care/medical, community, and other stakeholders.

-- Assess community concerns related to disaster-related environmental exposures.
+- Assess community concerns related to disaster-related environmental exposures, research, and response

 - Determine state and local disaster research capabilities.

 - Determine state and local ability to prioritize/integrate research needs.

 - Identify mechanisms to mobilize and support rapid response from the North Carolina scientific and technical community.